-Leave to cool in the tin for 15 minutes before transferring to a wire rack to cool completely.
+Bake the biscuits for 20 minutes until lightly golden.
+Leave to cool briefly on the baking sheet before transferring to a wire rack to cool completely.